julienpoeschl/Custom-VSCode-Themes/README.md

   1. Install vsce using `npm install -g vsce` in a terminal.

   2. Then, go to this project's directory and package the extension with `vsce package`.
 Enter `y` to bypass missing file errors.
-This should create a `custom-vscode-themes-1.0.0.vsix` in the project directory.
+This should result in a `custom-vscode-themes-1.0.0.vsix` in the project directory.

   3. You can now use `code --install-extension custom-vscode-themes-1.0.0.vsix` to add this extension to your local vscode.